 The most common co-occurring substance use disorder in individuals with ADHD is alcohol use disorder.

 Other substances are commonly abused, such as tobacco and cannabis.

 Schizophrenia is a severe psychiatric disorder in which an individual loses contact with reality.
 These individuals often have hallucinations, which are most often auditory.
 They also suffer from delusions or very fixed, rigid, and unusual beliefs.
 They frequently have problems expressing emotions or feeling pleasure.

 The most common co-occurring substance use disorder in individuals diagnosed with schizophrenia is a tobacco use disorder.
 It is estimated that nearly 70 to 80 percent of individuals diagnosed with schizophrenia engage in the abuse of tobacco products.

 It may be that the nicotine in cigarettes has a medicinal effect on the distress associated with schizophrenia.

 Other common substances of abuse include alcohol, prescription medications, and illicit drugs like heroin or cocaine.

 As mentioned above, nearly every psychological or psychiatric disorder listed in the DSM-5 is associated with an increased risk of developing a substance abuse issue.

-Treatment for individuals with dual diagnoses should be comprehensive.
-It should simultaneously address all of the individual’s psychological or psychiatric conditions.
+Treatment for dually diagnosed individuals should be comprehensive.
+It should address all of the individual’s psychological or psychiatric conditions at the same time.
 Trying to treat the substance abuse issue without addressing the other co-occurring issue is never an effective approach.

 Typically, this is described as an integrated treatment approach.
 This approach utilizes a team of specialists from different fields who work together to address all the individual’s issues simultaneously.